-The vast majority of us rely on a central heating system to heat our homes and water.
+The vast majority of us rely on a boiler and central heating system to heat our homes and water.
 However, not many people understand the components that make boilers work.

 A better understanding of what different parts do in a boiler can improve care and minimise the risk of issues occurring.

-This article will explain what a heat exchanger is, what it does, and provide other useful information you might need.
+This article will explain what a heat exchanger is, what it does in a gas boiler, and provide other useful information you might need.

 As you will discover, heat exchangers are a vital part of modern boilers and are essential to heat your home and water efficiently.